Fourth annual TRISPYS slated for Thursday, June 18

 “We are saddened that we won’t be able to come together at an event to celebrate, but our video presentation of the awards will shine a light on our athletes regardless.
 We hope you join us in celebrating the fall and winter nominees and honoring the spring athletes that were unable to compete this season,” she added.
 “In light of the coronavirus pandemic and the cancellation of winter state tournaments and the spring season, we have decided to not give away ‘of the year’ awards, such as Coach of the Year, Player of the Year, and Team of the Year.
 We hope to come back next year and be able to gather together in our fifth annual TRISPY Awards, but we will present the fourth annual awards in the best way we can to give Tri-County athletes something to remember.”

-Listed below are the fall and winter sports nominees (nominees are listed in alphabetical order) in each category:
+Listed below are the fall and winter sports nominees (listed in alphabetical order) in each category:

 Girls Cross Country